 - 10. All lines of program input and output should end with a newline character (\n, endl, or println()). - 11.
 All input sets used by the judges will follow the input format specification found in the problem description.
 You do not need to test for input that violates the input format specified in the problem. - 12.
+Unless otherwise specified, all lines of program output should be left justified, with no leading blank spaces prior to the first non-blank character on that line. - 13.
 If a problem specifies that an input is a floating point number, decimal points may be omitted for numbers with no non-zero decimal portion.
-Scientific notation will not be used in input sets unless a problem explicitly allows it. - 13.
-Unless otherwise specified, all lines of program output should be left justified, with no leading blank spaces prior to the first non-blank character on that line. - 14.
+Scientific notation will not be used in input sets unless a problem explicitly allows it. - 14.
 Unless otherwise specified, all numbers will appear in the input and should be presented in the output beginning with the if negative, followed immediately by 1 or more decimal digits.
 If it is a real number, then the decimal point appears, followed by any number of decimal digits (for output of real numbers the number of digits after the decimal point will be specified in the problem description as the "precision").
-All real numbers printed to a given precision should be rounded to the nearest value. - In simpler terms, neither scientific notation nor commas will be used for numbers, and you should ensure you use a printing technique that rounds to the appropriate precision. - 15.
+All real numbers printed to a given precision should be rounded to the nearest value.

+In simpler terms, neither scientific notation nor commas will be used for numbers, and you should ensure you use a printing technique that rounds to the appropriate precision.

 Good luck, and HAVE FUN!!!

-Practice Problem: Lunacy
+Practice Problem: Roaming Romans